schnatterer/gollum-galore/README.md

 Evaluated Alternatives
 * Traefik: Easy config, also for Letsencrypt, but didn't work as transparent proxy.
 Gollums 302 redirects lead to forward to port 4567 in browser, which is not exposed by container (by design!)
 See [Traefik proof of concept](https://github.com/schnatterer/gollum-galore/tree/traefik)
 * NGINX: Worked as transparent proxy but letsencrypt required installing a seperate cron proxy.
 Lots of effort and larger docker image.
 See [NGINX proof of concept](https://github.com/schnatterer/gollum-galore/tree/nginx)

+## Why two processes in one Container?
+* Gollum wiki is not indended to handle features such as HTTPS and auth -> We need a reverse proxy for that.
+* It's just easier to ship this as one artifact.
+* Gollum is not really scaleable like this anyway.
+* You can run it on the free starter plan of openshift v3 :-)